-ISITs were developed for Okanogan River summer/fall Chinook; eleven Cowlitz Basin Chinook, coho, and steelhead populations; and eighteen Willapa Bay salmon populations (Chinook, coho, and chum).
+ISITs were developed for Okanogan River summer/fall Chinook; 11 Cowlitz Basin Chinook, coho, and steelhead populations; and 18 Willapa Bay salmon populations (Chinook, coho, and chum).

 Generalized AHA-ISIT tool

-A generalized version of the AHA-ISIT was developed in 2017 for Washington Department of Fish and Wildlife that may be adapted to any population.
+A generalized version of the AHA-ISIT, developed in 2017 for the Washington Department of Fish and Wildlife, may be adapted to any population.

-For more information on this tool, access the below documents from the HSRG Reports and Other Supporting Document webpage‘s HSRG Document Viewer tool:
+For more information on this tool, access the documents below from the HSRG Reports and Documents webpage: